DomiKamu/OhmerPrems/README.md

 ## **KordZ module**

-All six models (aka GUI themes, same than FroeZe/FroeZe-X, and QuadPercs modules), reduced room brightness:
+All six models (aka GUI themes, same than QuadPercs modules), reduced room brightness:

 ![](doc/images/KordZ_All_Models.png)

 [**VIDEO**: KordZ module in action (monophonic track) from Bitwig Studio 4 (uncommented, 1080p, 1'17")](https://www.youtube.com/watch?v=o6k0_MPDk3Y)

-Modules by night: QuadPercs and KordZ modules are designed for VCV Rack's *Room brightness* feature (sometimes named _Night mode_):
+Modules by night: QuadPercs and KordZ modules are designed for VCV Rack's *Room brightness* feature (often named _Night mode_):

 ![](doc/images/QuadPercs_Dark_Room.png)

-You can notice the *Absolute Night* model is the lone embedding a yellow backligth dot-matrix display (DMD).
-"Signature"-line luxury models (Dark "Signature", Deepblue "Signature" and Carbon "Signature") are using plasma-gas dot-matrix display (DMD) instead of LCD, visible in dark room/night.
-The first two models, "Classic" and "Stage Repro", use a standard LCD-based without backlight, by this way, they're not visible by night!
+You can notice the _Absolute Night_ model is the lone embedding a yellow backligth dot-matrix display (DMD).
+"Signature"-line luxury models (Dark "Signature", Deepblue "Signature" and Titanium "Signature") are using plasma-gas dot-matrix display (DMD) instead of LCD, visible in dark room/night.
+The first two models, _Creamy_ and _Stage Repro_, use a standard LCD-based without backlight (by this way, they're not visible by night!).

 The KordZ modules by night (VCV Rack 2's *Room brightness* feature sets to...
 0%):